Applications for NICOP/POC are accepted only in New York and Los Angeles Consulate General.

 made in Pakistan and then sent to the mission here.
 However, some cards are received earlier as well.

 Q: Do I need to send a return envelope with my application?

 A: Yes, please send two return envelopes.
-The concerned Consulate will mail the receipt for your application in one envelope and your card in the other.
+The concerned Consulate General will mail the receipt for your application in one envelope and your card in the other.

 Q: Do I need to send separate money orders/cashier's checks for each applicant?

 A: Yes, you need to make separate money orders for each applicant.

 Q: Are there any other special instructions with regard to sending in an application?

 A: Each application is processed individually so if one family is applying, make sure you attach separate copies of each document with each application e.g. do not send just 1 copy of a father's NIC when he is applying for himself, his wife and his kids.